-• FRS Pension Plan
+FRS Pension Plan

 Effective July 1, 2011, all enrolled members of the FRS, other than DROP participants, are required to contribute 3% of their salary to the FRS.
 In addition to member contributions, governmental employers are required to make contributions to the FRS based on state-wide contribution rates established by the Florida Legislature.
 These rates are updated as of July 1 of each year.
-The employer contribution rates by job class for the periods from October 1, 2016 through June 30, 2017 and from July 1, 2017 through September 30, 2017, respectively, were as follows: Regular-7.52% and 7.92%; Special Risk Administrative Support-28.06% and 34.63%; Special Risk-22.57% and 23.27%; Senior Management Service-21.77% and 22.71%; Elected Officers-42.47% and 45.50%; and DROP participants-12.99% and 13.26%.
+The employer contribution rates by job class for the periods from October 1, 2017 through June 30, 2018 and from July 1, 2018 through September 30, 2018, respectively, were as follows: Regular-7.92% and 8.26%; Special Risk Administrative Support-34.63% and 34.98%; Special Risk-23.27% and 24.50%; Senior Management Service-22.71% and 24.06%; Elected Officers-45.50% and 48.70%; and DROP participants-13.26% and 14.03%.
 These employer contribution rates include 1.66% and 1.66% HIS Program subsidies.

-• HIS Program
+HIS Program •

 The HIS Program is funded by required contributions from FRS participating employers as set by the Florida Legislature.
 Employer contributions are a percentage of gross compensation for all active FRS members.
-The HIS contribution for the period October 1, 2016 through September 30, 2017 was 1.66%.
-The employer contribution rates shown in the FRS Pension Plan section above include the HIS Program contribution rate of 1.66% for the period of October 1, 2016 through September 30, 2017.
+The HIS contribution for the period October 1, 2017 through September 30, 2018 was 1.66%.
+The employer contribution rates shown in the FRS Pension Plan section above include the HIS Program contribution rate of 1.66% for the period of October 1, 2017 through September 30, 2018.
 HIS Program contributions are deposited in a separate trust fund from which payments are authorized.
 HIS Program benefits are not guaranteed and are subject to annual legislative appropriation.
 In the event that legislative appropriations and/or available funds are not sufficient, HIS benefits may be reduced or canceled.

-Total System contributions, including employee contributions, to the FRS Pension Plan were \$2,421 for the fiscal year ended September 30, 2017.
-Total County contributions to the HIS Program were \$347 for the fiscal year ended September 30, 2017.
+Total System contributions, to the FRS Pension Plan were \$2,366 for the fiscal year ended September 30, 2018.
+The System's contributions to the HIS Program were \$648.

-Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions

-Pension Liabilities - At September 30, 2017, the System reported net pension liabilities of \$28,722 and \$12,686, respectively, for its proportionate shares of the FRS Pension Plan and HIS Program net pension liabilities.
-The net pension liability was measured as of June 30, 2017, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of July 1, 2017.
-The System's proportionate share of the net pension liability was based on the System's contributions as a percentage of all contributions from participating members for the state of Florida fiscal year ended June 30, 2017.
-At June 30, 2017, the System's proportionate shares for the FRS Pension Plan and HIS Program were 0.0951% and 0.120%, respectively, which were 0.02 and 0.03 percentage points higher than the respective proportionate shares measured as of June 30, 2016.
-The components of the System's net pension liabilities at September 30, 2017 were as follows:
+Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions to calculate the net pension liability was determined by an actuarial valuation as of July 1, 2018.
+The System's proportionate share of the net pension liability was based on the System's contributions as a percentage of all contributions from participating members for the state of Florida fiscal year ended June 30, 2018.
+At June 30, 2018, the System's proportionate shares for the FRS Pension Plan and HIS Program were 0.093% and 0.118%, respectively, which were 0.002 and 0.002 percentage points lower than the respective proportionate shares measured as of June 30, 2017.
+The components of the System's net pension liabilities at September 30, 2018 were as follows: